fanglingsu/vimb/index.md

 ## latest features

+Link activation on search result by `<CR>`
+: If a search is performed by `?` or `/` the element containing the currently highlighted search match can be clicked by hitting `<CR>`.
+This allows to open links containing the search match into the current window.

 New setting 'closed-max-items'
 : Maximum number of stored last closed browser windows.
 If closed-max-items is set to 0, closed browser windows will not be stored.
 By default this is 10.